 "I try to stay positive and the more years go by, the more hopeful I am that new treatments and cures will be found."

-But those breakthroughs can’t happen without funding as much new cancer research as possible – and that lifesaving research was put at risk because of the pandemic.
+But those breakthroughs can’t happen without funding as much new cancer research as possible.

-As a charity entirely reliant on donations from kind supporters like you, Worldwide Cancer Research urgently needs your help to make sure people with cancer aren’t forgotten because of the ‘other c’ - coronavirus.
+As a charity entirely reliant on donations from kind supporters like you, Worldwide Cancer Research urgently needs your help to start new cures around the world.

 Will you become a Curestarter today and help fund pioneering projects from world-class scientists?Donate and start new cures